cosmos/sdk-tutorials/course-ida/landingpages/week3-lp.md

 ## Running Your Own Cosmos Chain - Part 2

-Continue your journey with the Ignite CLI to continuously develop your checkers blockchain.
-Learn how to introduce a wager, manage gas, and query for player's moves.
+Continue your journey with the Ignite CLI: learn how to introduce a wager, manage gas, and query for player's moves.

-At the end of the chapter, an introduction to CosmWasm awaits to discover how multi-chain smart contracting works.
+At the end of the chapter, you will find an introduction to CosmWasm and discover how multi-chain smart contracting works.

 A cosmos of chains awaits!